Powerlearnproject/se-assignment-5-Vicstudentwatch/README.md

    - Set up a remote repository on GitHub.
    - Use the terminal or the Source Control view to push changes (`git push origin main`).

-By following these steps, you can effectively set up and use Visual Studio Code on Windows 11 for a streamlined and productive development experience.